 The chief of staff at the same hospital, an anesthesiologist, facilitates improvement workshops in the ED.
 His colleague and medical director have a weekly standup meeting with the entire physician anesthesia staff to identify recent problems.
 A small team of volunteer operating-room staff is empowered to use the hospital’s standard problem-solving process to address the challenge.
 As a result, work flows become more predictable, thereby streamlining patient care.

 At Stanford Children’s Hospital, in California, every morning and afternoon since July 2015, the lead anesthesiologist has a standup meeting with managers in the peri-op, pre-op, lab, surgery, and post-op departments.
 The morning schedule is reviewed for potential problems (e.g., labs not on the chart, consent agreements not signed, surgeons in emergencies, etc.) that can be proactively managed before the day begins.
-The afternoon conversation focuses on coordinating tasks to achieve near-perfect flow the next day.
+The afternoon conversation focuses on coordinating tasks to achieve near-perfect patient flow the next day.
 The result: Cancelled surgeries went from a high of 14 per week in July 2015 to zero in February 2016.
 On-time surgical starts also improved.

 A Basic Framework for Process Management